yearzendwise/DragFormMaster/replit.md

 ## Overview

-This is a modern form builder application built with React and Express, featuring a drag-and-drop interface for creating custom forms.
-The application provides a visual form designer with real-time preview capabilities and a comprehensive component library.
+This is a modern wizard-style form builder application built with React and Express.
+The application guides users through a three-step process to create, style, and preview custom forms with a comprehensive component library and multiple design themes.

 ## User Preferences